PedroMTQ/helical_pdqueiros/README.md

 ## Helical TODO

 - fix logging (it's consuming too much and leading to weird behaviour)
-- clean up code in models
+- clean up/improve readability of code in models
 - add accelerator to some of the models
+- Use ruff instead of black
 - migrate to hugging face trainer; not sure how feasible it is since some models have some specific internal behaviour
 - Add UV installation and dependencies grouping (both very easy wins).
 The base pyproject is way too large, e.g.:
     - dependency group for data processing